SuperDARN/pyDARNio/.github/ISSUE_TEMPLATE/feature_template.md

 ## Description

-*Please provide a description of the new feature and if will improve or solve a problem.*
+*Please provide a description of the new feature and if it will improve or solve a problem.*

 ### pyDARNio Checklist